alexamies/buddhist-dictionary/web/corpus/past-present-causes-scroll1-frag.md

 English	translation: None

 Summary: The bodhisattva (Prince Siddhartha) descended to his mother's womb riding a six tusked white elephant.
-From the Tusita Palace with innumerable devas, musicians, and falling flowers accompanied the bodhisattva.
-The prince was born on the eighth day of the forth month when the bright star was shining.
-The bodhisattva was born from the right side of his mother's body.
-King Suddhodana talked about the wonderful nature of the auspicious signs.
+From the Tusita Palace with innumerable devas, musicians, and falling flowers accompanied the bodhisattva on the eighth day of the forth month when a bright star was shining..
+The queen awoke from her sleep to see the bodhisattva riding the elephant enter the right side of her body.
+She was full of joy.
+King Suddhodana said that he had a dream with auspicious signs and a great light.
+The queen then told the king about the bodhisattva.

+A Brahmin explained the dream to the king: the queen is thinking about the prince.
+This is a wonerful sign.
+The prince would either leave home to become a monk or become a Chakravarti raja.
+The king gave gold, silver, and jewels to the Brahmin.

+A deity in Tusita Heaven heard discovered this and decided to be born in the human world so that he could listen to the Dharma when the bodhisattva became a Buddha.
+He was born in the city of Rajgir.
+Another deva was born in Śrāvastī.